Names of required packages

 dplyr::select(Yr, Obs, Exp)

-names(index) <- c("year", 'obs', 'ss3')
+names(index) <- c("year", "obs", "ss3")

-index$fims <- get_report(fit)[["index_exp"]][[2]]
+index$fims <- FIMS::get_report(fit)[["index_expected"]][[2]]

 index |>